ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/indicators/host_specific_retrieve.rst

 Retrieving Host DNS Resolutions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Example of DNS History request for a Host within an Organization:
+Example of a DNS History request for a Host within an Organization:

 .. code::

     GET /v2/indicators/hosts/example.com/dnsResolutions

-Example of DNS History request for a Host within a Community:
+Example of a DNS History request for a Host within a Community:

 .. code::